Just Do It (album)

 Just Do It is the second album recorded by the Dutch pop rock music singer Kim-Lian.
 It was released on 28 October 2006 in the Netherlands.
+Kim-Lian had recently broke with her label CMM Records in a dispute over the target audience of her music, and the album was produced by her boyfriend Daniel Gibson.
 Three singles were released before the album: "Road to Heaven", "In Vain", and the download only single "Feel".
-Kim-Lian had recently broke with her label CMM Records in a dispute over the target audience of her music.
 She was subsequently signed by Bass Commander Records.
-She has produced this album herself.